Birth Trauma Therapy: Your Birth Trauma May Not Be in the Past Tense

 Birth Trauma Happens to Couples

 While you or your baby may have been the ones to experience danger, birth trauma happens to the entire family.
 Partners are often traumatized too.
 In birth itself, partners can have such different experiences.
-Partners may literally not be in the same room, particularly if the birth is happening during COVID-19, and are often tasked with making different sorts of decisions not as collaboratively as they may have wanted or expected.
+Partners may literally not be in the same room, particularly if the birth happened during the COVID-19 pandemic, and are often tasked with making different sorts of decisions not as collaboratively as they may have wanted or expected.

 One of the units that can be harmed by trauma is the relationship itself.
 Couples often need strong leadership in helping them discuss the trauma in a manner that supports healing.
-In online couples therapy, as well as in-person couples therapy in our offices in Park Slope, Brooklyn and Tribeca post-COVID, we help couples talk about trauma with the right guideposts, including:
+In in-person couples therapy in our offices in Tribeca, as well as in our virtual couples therapy offerings, we help couples talk about trauma with the right guideposts, including:

 - What happened during the birth for both partners?